 - Excursion by boat to Captain McEacharn’s fabulous Villa Taranto garden

 - Return flights including transfers

-Flight to Milan, transfer to your Lake Maggiore Hotel for seven nights half board accommodation.
-Transfer times from Malpensa, Llnate and Bergamo are 45 minutes, 1 1/4 hours and 1 3/4 hours respectively.
+Day One: Flight to Milan, transfer to your Lake Maggiore Hotel for seven nights half board accommodation.
+Transfer times from Malpensa and Bergamo are 45 minutes, and 1 ¾ hours respectively.

-These are spent on Lago Maggiore, where beautiful villas line the shores.
-Our hotel is in Stresa, the lake’s main resort, half way up the lake and from where boats and steamers frequently traverse the lake from the landing quay close to the hotel.
+Days Two to Seven: These are spent on Lago Maggiore, where beautiful villas line the shores.
+Our hotel is in Stresa, the lake’s main resort, halfway up the lake and from where boats and steamers frequently traverse the lake from the landing quay close to the hotel.
 The lakeside promenade near the hotel allows for a pleasant stroll to the pretty town centre – around the main Piazza there is a good range of shops, bars, and restaurants.
 As long as it is operating, you will have the chance to travel high onto Mount Mottarone by cable car – fabulous views!

 Hotel Milan Speranza Au Lac ****, Stresa

 This four-star hotel is in two adjacent buildings in the centre of Stresa, overlooking the lake and opposite the boat station.
 The Speranza has a pleasant street-front café while the Milan houses the hotel restaurant.
 All rooms have bath or shower, wc, hairdryer and satellite tv.
 Lake view rooms are available at a supplement.
 Milan Speranza guests have use of the swimming pool at the nearby Hotel Regina Palace. (www.milansperanza.it)